 Oahu's bus system offers island-wide service.
 However, people carrying large suitcases or baggage are not allowed on.
 You will need EXACT change.
-Tickets are \$2.50 each way and include 2 free transfer tickets, which you must request from the driver.
-Bus Passes are \$60 per month.
-You can buy bus passes at the ABC Store on Beach Walk Avenue.
+Tickets are \$2.75 one way OR \$5.50 for a DAY PASS, which you must request from the driver.
+Bus Passes are \$70 per month.
+You can buy bus passes at the 7-11 Store on the 1st floor of the IIE building.
 Some bus schedules are available at school.
-You can also find the schedule by using Google Transit search or by going to www.hea.thebus.org
+You can also find the schedule at www.thebus.org or by using Google search.